VaccinationNevada

 Journal of American Vet Med Association (June 2020)

-While the rest of the world is understandably focused on COVID19, veterinarians, organizations and rabbit owners have been increasingly busy networking, planning and beginning to mobilize to "prevent the preventable."
+While the rest of the world remains understandably focused on COVID-19, veterinarians, organizations and rabbit owners have been increasingly busy networking, planning and beginning to mobilize to "prevent the preventable."

-This domain and website, launched Winter 2020 are provided for free to the public, thanks to funding from Peacebunny Islands Inc. and Peacebunny Foundation.
+This domain and website, launched Winter 2020 are provided for free to the public, thanks to funding from the Peacebunny Foundation.
 The site is hosted and maintained by volunteers to help share timely information.
 For corrections or additions email: PeacebunnyFoundation@gmail.com

 ©2021 by Peacebunny Island / Peacebunny Foundation